 This is not to say that that actual act of surrogacy is not legal in Arizona, but before entering into any kind of surrogate situation, it is best to consult with an attorney to understand potential outcomes.

-Contact us at Hallier Lawrence for more information about surrogate parenting and other legal parenting issues.
+Contact us at Hallier Stearns PLC for more information about surrogate parenting and other legal parenting issues.